-The entirety of the Project area is mapped as CBAs and ESAs (Figure 4-1), which are largely aligned with grassland and cultivated stands towards the Northern boundary, as presented in the national landcover dataset (GTI, 2020) (Figure 4-2).
-These datasets are based on satellite imagery interpretation and as such the data may be aged, and will require in-field verification.
+The entirety of the Project area is mapped as CBAs and ESAs (Figure 4-1), which are largely aligned with a combination of grassland, cultivated stands and wetlands as presented in the national landcover dataset (GTI, 2020) (Figure 4-2).
+These datasets are based on satellite imagery interpretation and as such the data may be aged and will require in-field verification.
 A key output of the vegetation and flora baseline study (to be conducted) will be the vegetation map of the Project area, which defines the location and extent of natural and modified vegetation communities - these will be utilised for CBA/ESA extent verification purposes in the Terrestrial Biodiversity Specialist Assessment at EIA stage.